-- 1) What are the cognitive and neural mechanisms that support the learning and practice of science? - 2) How does the process of science education change human cognition and the brain, such that new discoveries and technologies can emerge from this change?
+1) What are the cognitive and neural mechanisms that support the learning and practice of science?

+2) How does the process of science education change human cognition and the brain, such that new discoveries and technologies can emerge from this change?

-A more operational version of these focus questions is developed in Section 10.
-These operational versions will be the ones actually used to do the evaluation of the cognition theories.
+Operational versions of these focus questions are developed in Section 10.
+These operational versions will be the ones actually used evaluate the cognition theories.